coffee-cup/uvic-csc460/website/src/project2/context_switching.md

 Exiting the kernel is a similar process.
 We need to

-- save the kernels context,
+- save the kernel's context,
 - save the hardware stack pointer into the global variable `KernelSp`,
 - load the tasks stack pointer from the variable `CurrentSp` into the hardware stack pointer, and
-- restore the tasks context
+- restore the task's context

 This process can be seen in the following assembly function,